MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WeatherType.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Used to specify the type of weather condition within the world.

 ## Constants
 ### **Clear**
 `Clear = "Clear"`

+Specifies a clear weather condition.
 ### **Rain**
 `Rain = "Rain"`

+Specifies a rain weather condition.
 ### **Thunder**
 `Thunder = "Thunder"`

+Specifies a rain and thunder weather condition.